dij0s/PETAL/thesis/bachelor_thesis.typ

 Finally, the query is routed according to the #ref(<ai_agent_design>):
 - If clarification is needed (either because the need for clarification is explicitly requested, or fields are missing), the request is sent to the clarify query agent (2).
 - If the conversation type is a correction request, the query is sent to the geocontext retriever agent (4).
-- If the intent is said to be actionable, the request is sent to both the geocontext retriever and the guidelines retriever agents (4,5).
+- If the intent is said to be actionable, the request is sent to both the geocontext retriever and the guidelines retriever agents (4) and (5).
 - Otherwise, the query is sent to the geocontext retriever agent (4).

 With the aim of the user's query now clearly defined, the next step is to address any ambiguities or missing information with the clarification agent.